solislemuslab/soil-microbiome-nn/python-code/readme.md

 |RF based on augmented OTUs for 20 normalized data and 5 levels| 5-RF-Aug.py|12:05:09.61|
 |Compare to random based on four strategies| 6-RF-compareTorandom.py|32:16:41.60|

-## Run the codes
+## Run the code
-For running these codes, create the following folder as input of algorithms.
+For running these code, create the following folder as input of algorithms.
 The name of folders with their description are summarized in the following table.
 |Folder name|Sub-folder name|Description|
 |--------------|--------------|--------------|
 |**OTU**|alpha_diversity|alpha_diversity information|